Asyraf-wa/package2/README.md

 # DEPRECATED.
-This repo will be archived soon.
+This repo has been archived.

 # CakePHP
 CakePHP is a rapid development framework for PHP which uses commonly known design patterns like Active Record, Association Data Mapping, Front Controller and MVC.